The Latest: Romanian woman, 104: Vaccine is only solution - WTMJ

 BUCHAREST, Romania — A 104-year-old Romanian woman has received her second vaccine against COVID-19, becoming the oldest person in Romania’s capital of Bucharest to be fully inoculated.

-Accompanied by family members into Bucharest’s Children’s Palace, Zoea Baltag, born in 1916, welcome her second dose of the Pfizer vaccine and declared it the only way to combat COVID-19.
+Accompanied by family members into Bucharest’s Children’s Palace, Zoea Baltag, born in 1916, welcomed her second dose of the Pfizer vaccine and declared it the only way to combat COVID-19.

-“A vaccine is the only way to get rid of this virus,” Mrs. Baltag said.
+“A vaccine is the only way to get rid of this virus,” Baltag said.

 The pandemic had forced the centenarian — whose granddaughter is a doctor and convinced her to get vaccinated — to spend around a year physically distancing from her close relatives,